Get help with using our data

 Changes to methodology

-From May 2016, we changed the method we use to compile our non-EU trade in goods statistics from the 'general trade' to the 'special trade' system.
+From May 2016, we changed the methods we use to compile our non-EU trade in goods statistics from the 'general trade' to the 'special trade' system.
+This change was due to legislation affecting how goods are declared to Customs.

 Suppressed data